HernanFdez/MQTT_simulator/README.md

 type             -> type of the packet (details below)

-payload          -> actual information intended to be transmited (status code, encryption pre-key, topic name, entry pair, type of device joining or leaving the network, etc...)
+payload          -> actual information intended to be transmitted (status code, encryption pre-key, topic name, entry pair, type of device joining or leaving the network, etc...)

 signature        -> number validating the authenticity of the packet (some sort of simple hash code for the decoded payload)